Conly L. Rieder

 1988-1999: Director: Biological Microscopy and Image Reconstruction Resource Facility, Wadsworth Center, Albany, N.Y.

-1980-2011: Adjunct Professor, Department of Biology, State University of New York, Albany, New York.
+1980-2011: Adjunct Professor, Department of Biological Sciences, State University of New York, Albany, New York.

 1985-2010: Professor, Department of Biomedical Sciences, State University of New York, Albany, New York.